- About Lourdes

 - Xochitl Productions

-Lourdes Portillo currently is the guest co-curator for “From Latin America to Hollywood: Latino Film Culture in Los Angeles, 1967-2017,” the Academy of Motion Picture Arts and Sciences' contribution to the Getty Foundation's “Pacific Standard Time: LA/LA” project, an unprecedented collaboration of over sixty arts institutions across Southern California, each presenting thematically linked exhibitions and programs designed to celebrate the region’s vibrant cultural history.
+Lourdes Portillo curates “From Latin America to Hollywood: Latino Film Culture in Los Angeles, 1967-2017,” the Academy of Motion Picture Arts and Sciences' contribution to the Getty Foundation's “Pacific Standard Time: LA/LA” project, an ambitious exploration of Latin American and Latino art.

 This is an exhilarating time to be a documentary filmmaker.
 In my own work and in the work around me, I see the possibilities of visual storytelling opening up on every front.
 True, each generation of nonfiction filmmakers devises new ways to observe life and probe its underlying truths.
 But I believe that, as individuals and as a community, we are on the cusp of inventing new languages that will change the way future documentaries are made and how they engage and enliven viewers.
 I am glad to be part of the change.